white-lab/protocols/protocols/Fe-NTA_pY_Enrichment.md

 14. Place the column in a BSA-coated microcentrifuge tube.
 Cut the cap off such that the tube fits in bomb loader.
 15. Elute phosphopeptides twice from the column:
       1. Add 20 μL of Elution buffer to the column.
-   2. Let column sit for 10 minutes (beads should turn brown).
-   3. Centrifuge at 1000xg for 30s.
+      2. Centrifuge at 1000xg for 30s.
 16. Speed-vac the sample until 1-5 μL remains (18-20 mins).
    * Important!
 Pay attention to sample volume.
 Do not dry the sample.
 Volumes > 5 μL may cause peptide chromatography issues.
    * If sample volume is > 5 μL, place back in speed vac and check every 5 minutes.
-17. Resuspend the sample in 30 μL 5% Acetonitrile in 0.1% Formic Acid.
+17. Resuspend the sample in 10 μL 5% Acetonitrile in 0.1% Formic Acid.
 Do not vortex.
 Avoid splashing the sample.
-18. Bomb load sample onto precolumn.
+18. Bomb load sample directly onto an analytical column.
+Loading can take 60-90 mins.
+Make sure the column does not run dry.
-19. Wash the precolumn for 10-15 mins and run.
+19. Run on the instrument.